eea/bdr-registry/README.rst

 BDR Organisations Registry
 ==========================

-`bdr-registry`_ is a registry of organisation contacts (implemented as a Django application) for the reporting process which is handled by the `BDR Zope`_ application.
-Reporters from organisations can self-register and then manage a list of contacts for their organisation.
+`bdr-registry`_ is a registry of company contacts (implemented as a Django application) for the reporting process which is handled by the `BDR Zope`_ application.
+Reporters from organisations can self-register and then manage a list of contacts for their company.
 BDR helpdesk can manage accounts and passwords and download CSV reports of organisations.